 5. Dutch Pancakes – Pannenkoeken

-Hutspot is a kind of stamppot and it is a typical winter dish in the Netherlands.
+Hutspot is a kind of stamppot, and it is a typical winter dish in the Netherlands.
 Winters here can be pretty cold, but this dish will warm you up!
-It’s simple to make and it’ll easily satisfy your hunger.
-It consists of potatoes, carrots, and onions which are boiled together in a big pan, and are mashed afterwards.
+It’s simple to make, and it’ll easily satisfy your hunger.
+It consists of potatoes, carrots, and onions which are boiled together in a big pan, and are mashed afterward.
 It can be flavored with salt and pepper.
 Pretty simple, but tasty!
-It is traditionally eaten with smoked bacon, meatball or an appetizing piece of beef.
+It is traditionally eaten with smoked bacon, meatball or a delicious piece of beef.

 Where can you eat hutspot?
 At Haesje Claes Restaurant (Spuistraat 275, 1012 VR) in Amsterdam.
-They serve hutspot all year long, but I promise you it’ll taste twice as good when it’s really cold outside.
+They serve hutspot all year long, but I promise you it’ll taste twice as good when it’s freezing outside.

 Kapsalon is a mouth-watering mixture of a few delicious foods.
 It consists of a layer of fries, followed by a layer of kebab or shawarma, melted cheese, and some vegetables and is usually served with garlic sauce.

 In 2003, a barber from Rotterdam had a local snack bar compose this dish because it contains his favorite ingredients.
 Because he regularly ordered it, he gave it a name: kapsalon.
 This is the Dutch word for ‘barbershop.’
 The kapsalon didn’t remain unnoticed, and in no time it became a popular dish.

 Where can you find Kapsalon?
 At Dönerland Eethuis (Kinkerstraat 312HS, 1053 GD) in Amsterdam or countless kebab shops throughout the Netherlands.